zlewe/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Zu Lin Ewe is a future researcher/engineer who is looking forward to enter the robotics field specialising in Autonomous Robots and Artificial Intelligence.
+I am a future researcher/engineer who is looking forward to enter the robotics field specialising in Autonomous Robots and Artificial Intelligence.

-Zu Lin has experiences in robotics competitions such as NRC (Malaysian regional WRO), and DARPA Sub-Terranean Challenge.
-Zu Lin is currently doing undergraduate research works under Assistive Robotics Group in NCTU, Taiwan.
+I have experiences in robotics competitions such as NRC (Malaysian regional WRO), and DARPA Sub-Terranean Challenge.
+I am currently doing undergraduate research works under Assistive Robotics Group in NCTU, Taiwan.